AlgyJr/ios_guides/Using-CocoaPods.md

 [Watch the add Pods and install gif here](http://i.imgur.com/3nKJkHB.gif)

 ### Step 4 - Open your new Workspace
-After completing succesfully, CocoaPods will also generate a new Workspace file for you.
+After completing successfully, CocoaPods will also generate a new Workspace file for you.
 Your `.xcworkspace` file works just like your current `.xcproject` file, except it brings-in your CocoaPods as well.

 * Close your `.xcproject` file
 * Open your new `.xcworkspace` file